 In terms of formal education, while some may have an associate degree, most electricians typically have a high school diploma or its equivalent.
 What matters most for this position is a four or five-year apprenticeship program where prospective electricians will acquire all the necessary skills.

-Electricians usually earn around $62,000 annually.
+Electricians usually earn around $62,350 annually.
 Yet, over time, their salary can increase up to $100,000.
-The job outlook is projected to grow by 6% in the following decade.
-Multiple job platforms, such as Indeed, Rigzone, and ZipRecruiter, abound in vacancies for this position.
+The job outlook is projected to grow by 9% in the following decade.
+Multiple job platforms, such as Indeed, Rigzone, and ZipRecruiter, offer numerous vacancies for this position.
+All you need is a good electrician resume.

 #16.
 Hearing Aid Specialist